ibm-cloud-docs/vmwaresolutions/vmonic/vpc-vcf-faq.md

 For more information, see [Managing certificates in VMware Cloud Foundation](https://docs.vmware.com/en/VMware-Cloud-Foundation/4.5/vcf-admin/GUID-80431626-B9CD-4F21-B681-A8F5024D2375.html?hWord=N4IghgNiBcIMYFMBOAXAlgMzXMKEgF8g){: external}.

-## One or more ESXi Transport Nodes show "Unknown" Node status in the NSX-T Manager UI, what can I do?
-{: #vpc-vcf-faq-esxi-unknown}
-{: faq}

-This problem is a known issue in the NSX deployed as part of VMware Cloud Foundation version 4.5.1.
-For more information, see [One or multiple ESXi transport nodes show "Unknown" node status in the NSX-T Manager UI](https://kb.vmware.com/s/article/84377){: external}.

 You can fix this problem by logging with SSH into each host.
 However, it is a temporary workaround, and the issue might occur again.

 Workaround: restart the notepad service on the ESXi host by using the command `/etc/init.d/netopad restart`